 Chris attends his second FOP Italia meeting in Livorno.
-A very positive conference with lots of exciting developments in the field of research, from all around the world.
+An incredibly positive conference with lots of exciting developments in the field of research, from all around the world.

 FOP Friends launch the #FunFeet4FOP campaign in celebration of FOP Awareness Day.